NativeScript/summer-of-nativescript/june/lab.md

 ## Choose an option

-Click one of the links below to continue with the lab, or go through both to help you decide which interface to use.
+Click one of the links below to continue with the lab, or try both to help you decide which interface to use.

 [**Go through the NativeScript CLI lab**](lab-cli.md) [**Go through the Telerik AppBuilder lab**](lab-appbuilder.md)